fei-protocol/docs/docs/ERC-4626/Overview.md

 ## About ERC-4626
 EIP-4626: The Tokenized Vault Standard is an ethereum application developer interface for building token vaults and strategies.
 It is meant to consolidate development efforts around “single token strategies” such as lending, yield aggregators, and single-sided staking.

+Full details about the ERC are available in the official spec: https://eips.ethereum.org/EIPS/eip-4626

 ## ERC4626Router and Base
 ERC-4626 standardizes the interface around depositing and withdrawing tokens from strategies.